tmstrom/PythonForEverybody/README.md

-PythonForEverybody
+PythonForEverybody:

-Goals: (high level intended outcomes; for software, a Product Backlog) Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
+Goals: (high level intended outcomes; for software, a Product Backlog)

+Boundaries / Scope: (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)

-Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test) Constraints (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system)
+Success criteria: (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test)

+Constraints: (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system)

-Assumptions (things that are accepted as true or as certain to happen, without proof) Stakeholders (individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations)
+Assumptions: (things that are accepted as true or as certain to happen, without proof)

+Stakeholders: (individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations)

-Timelines (for software, a breakdown of high level goals like from the Product Backlog into time-bound smaller, more detailed tasks, like in Sprint Backlogs)
+Timelines: (for software, a breakdown of high level goals like from the Product Backlog into time-bound smaller, more detailed tasks, like in Sprint Backlogs)

-Goals
+Goals:

 •	Complete the Python for Everybody Specialization

-•	Boundaries / Scope
+•	Boundaries / Scope:

 •	Complete Course 1 Programming for Everybody (Getting Started with Python)
 •	Complete Course 2 Python Data Structures

-•	Success criteria
+•	Success criteria:

 •	My own application for data retrieval and processing.
 •	Weekly work log with screenshots and summaries to demonstrate activity.

-Constraints
+Constraints:

 •	I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.

-Assumptions
+Assumptions:

 •	The courses will be available for the duration of the semester.
 •	I have all required software.
 •	I can skip the Installing and Using Python units.

-Stakeholders
+Stakeholders:

 •	Professor - for grade
 •	Parents - investing in my education and future success, want to make them proud
 •	Perspective Employers - artifact will be added to my student portfolio which could help with getting a job

-Timeline
+Timeline:

 Week: